Seeds of Peace: Organization

+John Wallach's vision focused on leaders of the next generation.
+The need to establish its legitimacy at home inspired the creation of the Delegation Leaders Program.
+Delegation Leaders are educators from the countries in conflict; they take part in the selection and orientation of Seeds at home.
+They accompany the Seeds to and from camp.
+While at camp, participants speak English as the common language of the camp.

+The organization supports returning Seeds with year-round programming, including dialogue sessions, cross-cultural visits, educational and leadership development workshops, and outreach events.

+In 2001, Seeds of Peace expanded to South Asia, bringing together conflicting sides from Afghanistan, India and Pakistan.

+Camper selection process

 The selection takes about half a year, with most of the participants being 14–16 years old.
 Typically, applicants to Seeds of Peace apply through the school systems in their home countries.
 Applicants must demonstrate proficiency in English, leadership skills, and local politics.
 They are selected on the basis of interviews and written essays.
 Many of the first-time campers are chosen by the Ministries of Education or other government agencies in their respective countries.